Iguvine Tablets: Festival of Hondos

 (43) the kid(s) is burnt near the ara.

 Sacrifices of dogs were not common among ancient Italic people.
 Instances in Rome include the Lupercalia and a parallel may be found in the Augurium Canarium and the Robigalia, both held in late Spring for the propitiation of a good harvest and for the preservation of the grains from mildew respectively.
 According to the explanation given in Ovid by the flamen Quirinalis the dog was sacrificed because at the time in which the grains in the ears are in danger from the heat and draught, the sun enters the constellation of the Dog: this explanation is erroneous.
 Another ritual aimed at protecting corn in danger from fires concerned foxes which were set afire in the Circus Maximus on the last day of the Cerialia (Cerealia).
 Finally dogs were crucified on the Capitol at the beginning of August, time of the canicula to avert the rabies contagion or lessen their barking which disturbed sick people.

 The hymn has a fairly clear structure, with the central offering of the dog sacrifice and following prayer enveloped in sequence by offerings of strues and fertum, followed by two parallel offerings and prayers, and more distantly preceded and followed by two tripodia.
 Activities both before and after the formal period of the rite are specified.
 Prayers and libations are repetitively offered throughout, while consecrating and offering (presumably this involves lighting) of the incense is prominent near the beginning and ritual washing toward the end of the ceremony.
+According to the philologist Brent Vine, the offering of the struhçla and fikla cakes in the Iguvine tablets may parallel a similar ritual described Cato the Elder, in which there is also an offering of cakes ("strues" and "fertum") described as part of the ceremony, Moreover, Cato makes frequent use of third person imperative commands in the prayer for Mars, which parallels the extensive usage of imperative forms in Umbrian ritual language.
+According to the classicist Jay Fisher, it is possible that the Iguvine and Catonian passages reflects a common Central Italic tradition.

 Tablet III and IV record in minute detail the rituals of the festival of Puemonos Popricos and Vesuna at a sacred grove outside the town.
 Recently Michael Weiss has advanced the view that this was a new year ritual on the grounds of comparative material.